PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 - Everything is ready now!
 You can commit the changes to GitHub.

-### Step by step for Papirus Dark
+### Step-by-step procedure for Papirus Dark
-**work/Papirus-Dark** have only monochrome icons with another CSS stylesheet.
+`work/Papirus-Dark` only has monochrome icons with another CSS stylesheet.
-- initially draw icons for **work/Papirus** and run script from `tools/ffsvg.sh`
+- Draw your icons for `work/Papirus` and run script `tools/ffsvg.sh` from `tools`.

 For example:
 ```
 ./ffsvg.sh work/Papirus/actions
 ```
-- now need copy files to **work/Papirus-Dark** with change colors and class - run script `tools/work/convert-to-dark.sh`
+- Copy the files to `work/Papirus-Dark` with the changed colors and class.
+For this, run script `tools/work/convert-to-dark.sh`

 For example:
 ```
 ./convert-to-dark.sh
 ```
-- check your work
+- Check your work
-- copy all files to main icon theme, use script `tools/work/copy-to-theme.sh`
+- Copy all files to main icon theme, using the script `tools/work/copy-to-theme.sh`

 For example:
 ```
 ./copy-app-to-theme.sh
 ```
-- clean **work** directory, use script `tools/work/clean.sh`:
+- Clean the `work*` directory using the script `tools/work/clean.sh.`

+For example:
 ```
 ./clean.sh
 ```
-- all is ready!
-Now you can commit changes to GitHub
+- Everything is ready now!
+You can commit the changes to GitHub.